A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

-For example, the first MH term \eqref{eq:mh-first-term} may be expressed in terms of this action as $\alpha \cdot \phi$.
+\begin{remark} Also as noted by \cite[Section 3.1]{fritz2023weakly}, in a CD category $\C$, the monoid of effects $\C(\tarS, \ind)$ \emph{acts} on the hom-sets $\C(\tarS, \sndS)$.
+Specifically, given an effect $\wx : \tarS \to \ind$ and a morphism $\P : \tarS \to \sndS$, we obtain a new morphism \begin{cdiag} \tikzfig{reweighting-action} \end{cdiag} For example, the first MH term \eqref{eq:mh-first-term} may be expressed in terms of this action as $\alpha \cdot \phi$.
 In the case of $\sfkern$, it is straightforward to check that the morphism $\wx \cdot \K$ is kernel given by

-and so we think of $\wx \cdot \P$ as being given by $\P$ \emph{reweighted} according to $\wx$ on the input side. \end{rem}
+and so we think of $\wx \cdot \P$ as being given by $\P$ \emph{reweighted} according to $\wx$ on the input side. \end{remark}

-\begin{rem} It is a standard fact that a commutative monoid $\M$ admits a canonical \emph{preorder} (i.e.\ a reflexive and transitive relation) $\leq$ defined by $a \leq b$ if there exists $c \in \M$ such that $a + c = b$.
+\begin{remark} It is a standard fact that a commutative monoid $\M$ admits a canonical \emph{preorder} (i.e.\ a reflexive and transitive relation) $\leq$ defined by $a \leq b$ if there exists $c \in \M$ such that $a + c = b$.
 This extends to the morphisms of every $\CMon$-enriched category $\C$ accordingly.
-It is also easy to check that this preorder is preserved by pre- and post-composition: if $\P \leq \Q$, then

-for all compatibly typed morphisms $\R$ and $\S$.
+It is also easy to check that this preorder is preserved by pre- and post-composition: if $\P \leq \Q$, then $ \R \circ \P \circ \S \leq \R \circ \Q \circ \S $ for all compatibly typed morphisms $\R$ and $\S$.
 From the perspective of enriched category theory, this means that every $\CMon$-enriched category is also enriched over the category of preorders.
-When $\C$ is monoidally $\CMon$-enriched, this preorder is also compatible with the monoidal product: if $\P \leq \Q$, then some basic manipulations reveal that for all $\R$ and $\S$ we have